Arthur Rosenberg: Political career

 After Germany's defeat in 1918 and his demobilization from the army, Rosenberg joined the new Independent Social Democratic Party (USPD).
 He went on to join the Communist Party of Germany (KPD) in 1920.

 Rosenberg emerged as an important theoretician for the dissident left wing of the KPD in their ongoing factional struggle with the party leadership headed by Heinrich Brandler and August Thalheimer.
 He was regarded as one of the top leaders of the party left in the city of Berlin and was an advocate of the theory that the KPD should pursue a revolutionary offensive against the Weimar state.

 The left wing gained control of the KPD in April 1924 and Rosenberg was elected a member of the governing Central Committee of the party as well as a delegate to the 5th Congress of the Communist International and a member of the Executive Committee of the Communist International (ECCI) that same year.
 Rosenberg denounced the Dawes Plan as a plot by American capitalists to take control of the German economy.
 However he rejoiced that the Plan would "drive the last nails into the coffin of the German Republic".
 He said the Communists were ready to give the Republic the final shove so that it would "meet the fate that it deserves".

 When further factionalism swept the German Communist Party, Rosenberg maintained an ultra-left wing line as part of a factional group that included Werner Scholem, Iwan Katz, and Karl Korsch.
 This group fell into disfavor in Moscow from June 1925, however.
 In electing a new Central Committee the German party was invited by ECCI "to have no fear of drawing into the work the best elements from former groups not belonging to the Left" — an effort to further undercut Rosenberg's factional group.

 Despite the criticism, Rosenberg was named a delegate to the 6th Enlarged Plenum of the CI in February 1926, at which he participated.

 Expulsions of the left wing of the KPD followed in 1927, but Rosenberg was not himself one of those subject to such treatment.
 Nevertheless, he quit the KPD in April 1927, moving from the political realm to the field of scholarship.
 He taught at the University of Berlin and served as the head of an organization called the League of Rights of Man.

 Years of exile

 When the Nazi Party came to power in 1933, Rosenberg was dismissed from his university post due to his Jewish ethnicity.
 Rosenberg emigrated first to Switzerland before moving on to the United Kingdom.

 From 1934 to 1937 he taught history at the University of Liverpool.
 He proceeded to the United States in 1937 to take a professorship at Brooklyn College, where he taught and wrote until the end of his life.

 Death and legacy

 Arthur Rosenberg died 7 February 1943 in New York City.

-In the 1960s, his books came to more widespread attention among German historians.